-Unfortunately, bad bacteria also reside in the gut.
-When the amount of good and bad bacteria becomes unbalanced, your dog will suffer from a number of digestive problems and other health conditions, including:
+Unfortunately, harmful bacteria also reside in the gut.
+When the amount of good and bad bacteria becomes unbalanced, your dog will suffer from several digestive problems and other health conditions, including:

 For these reasons, it is critical to promote and maintain good gut health.
-There are a number of ways to do so.
+Luckily, there are many ways to do so.

-Probiotics are a type of good bacteria.
+Probiotics are a type of bacteria that is good for your dog’s gi tract.
 By providing your dog with plenty of probiotics, you can create a colony in his gut.
 However, you will need to replenish his source of probiotics often, as most don’t survive for long.

-This means feeding your dog plenty of foods that are rich in probiotics on a daily basis.
+This means feeding your dog plenty of foods that are rich in probiotics daily.
 Top choices include raw goat milk or buttermilk, fermented vegetables, and kefir — there are non-dairy options of kefir available; just make sure whatever your pick is unsweetened.

-To thrive, probiotics need their own source of food, which is what prebiotics are for.
+Probiotics need their own food source to thrive, which is what prebiotics are for.
 Many everyday foods act as prebiotics, including asparagus, apples, and bananas.
 Make sure your dog receives a few prebiotics every day, as well.

 Another way to encourage good bacteria to live in your dog’s gut is to expose him to microbes in nature.
 Whenever you take your dog for a walk, he is exposed to good bacteria in the air and dirt and on plants.
 To increase his exposure, leave the window open when you are at home or allow him to spend more time in the yard.